replydev/cotp/README.md

 `pacman -S git base-devel`

-Then choose how you want to proceed
+Then choose how you want to proceed:

 - Using an AUR Helper like [yay](https://github.com/Jguer/yay):
 `yay -S cotp`